rsa17826/vex-plus-plus/readme.md

 ## extra info
 - press editor_edit_special on a block in the block picker to modify the default options of that block that will be used when first placing it
+- launcher not required, but allows easy access to any old version, and allows you to know when there is an update whenever opening the launcher.
+- launcher also has a button to update the launcher

 ## Game Controls